María Sabina

-María Sabina Magdalena García (22 July 1894 – 22 November 1985) was a Mazatec sabia (wise woman), shaman and poet who lived in Huautla de Jiménez, a town in the Sierra Mazateca area of the Mexican state of Oaxaca in southern Mexico.
+María Sabina Magdalena García (22 July 1894 – 23 November 1985) was a Mazatec sabia (wise woman) and poet who lived in Huautla de Jiménez, a town in the Sierra Mazateca area of the Mexican state of Oaxaca in southern Mexico.
 Her healing sacred mushroom ceremonies, called veladas, were based on the use of psilocybin mushrooms, particularly Psilocybe caerulescens, a sacred mushroom important to the Mazatecs.
 María Sabina's veladas contributed to the popularization of indigenous Mexican ritual use of entheogenic mushrooms among westerners, though this was not her intent.

 Life and death

 María Sabina was born outside of Huautla de Jiménez in the Sierra Mazateca toward the end of the 19th century.
 Though Sabina herself was not sure, she believed her birth year was 1894.
 Her parents were both campesinos; her mother was María Concepción, while her father, Crisanto Feliciano, died from an illness when she was three years old.
 She had a younger sister, María Ana.
-Her grandfather and great-grandfather on her father's side were shamans as well, skilled in using the mushrooms to communicate with God, according to their beliefs.
+Her grandfather and great-grandfather on her father's side were also skilled in using the mushrooms to communicate with God, according to their beliefs.
 After the death of her father, her mother moved the family into town, and Sabina grew up in the house of her maternal grandparents.

 María Sabina died in poverty, suffering from malnutrition later in life.